Published: January 31, 2018

 How is Generation Z different from millennials?

-By some, Generation Z has been nicknamed “millennials on steroids.”
+By some, this generation has been nicknamed “millennials on steroids.”
 Generation Z does have many similarities to the generation that came before them, however, there are also some key differences.

 Not sure how to adapt to the changing consumer landscape?
-Let’s Chat!
+Fill out our contact form and let’s chat!